cadencedhaunter/JASS-Macro-Bind-JMB-/README.md

       code set: { /* nothing to modify */ }
       code event: initEvent

-  The result of this simple example is the output of a message (function BJDebugMsg("text")) on the screen (on map start, 'initEvent').
+  The result of this simple example is the output of a message "Hello world!" (function BJDebugMsg("text")) on the screen (on map start, 'initEvent').

+  In this examples static code is anonymous (name is not declarated, in this case WorldEditor automatically generating unique name.
+It's useful, when it hard to choose name by yourself or name is not neccesary).
+But static code fragments like this can interact between themselves by using their names.
+So when static code is anonymous, it's becomes harder to set up interactions to other code fragments.

+  Naming of static code is limited for some technical reasons.
+Using underscore '_' in name of static code will cause an error (related to vJass), so there is no way of naming static code in snake_case-style (static_code_scope), but camelCase-style is still available (staticCodeScope or StaticCodeScope).

 Files:
 ---